jbarish28/j2-tutoring/README.md

-# j2-tutoring
+#J2 Tutoring Booking Portal
-A custom-made tutoring booking site for my independent business, featuring a subject selection aspect and a time selection grid to book lessons quickly.
+This is a professional landing page and booking system built to manage my independent tutoring business.
+It features a responsive UI for subject selection, a dynamic JavaScript-based scheduling grid, and automated form handling via Formspree.